 Yankees slugger Stanton says he’ll enjoy Miami homecoming

+Over there is the Marlins clubhouse, where Stanton spent his first eight major league seasons before being traded last November.
+That made the Yankees’ two-game series in Miami his homecoming.

+Stanton went 2 for 6, missing his 300th career home run by a few feet when he doubled in the fifth, and the Yankees won 2-1 in 12 innings.

-MIAMI (AP) — Giancarlo Stanton sat in the visitors’ dugout before batting practice Tuesday, which gave him a different angle of Marlins Park’s kitschy, colossal home sculpture.
+Before the game, he sat in the visitors’ dugout before batting practice, which gave him a different angle of Marlins Park’s kitschy, colossal home sculpture.

 “I still don’t like it,” he said with a laugh.
 “But it won’t be going off if I hit one.”